epsil/spotgen/README.md

     #top Aphex Twin

-The generator will output a playlist consisting of ten most popular tracks of Aphex Twin, which can then be [imported](#usage) into Spotify.
+The generator will output a playlist consisting of the ten most popular tracks of Aphex Twin, which can then be [imported](#usage) into Spotify.

 To retrieve only the top 5 tracks, use `#top5`.